Skip to main content

 2. For each request:

-• Pick a proxy from your pool.
+• Pick a proxy from the pool.

 Full example: rotating through 3 proxies